xfoa/spud/README.md

 # Spud

-## WARNING: This project is a work in progress and is currently unusable

 ![The Spud icon, a potato with a game controller D-pad and buttons carved into it](resources/icon.png)

 Spud solves the problem of wanting to play games on a computer attached your TV, from a laptop on your couch.